accumulator/Quickddit/README.md

 Quickddit is an unofficial Reddit app for mobile phones, developed using Qt and Qt Quick.

-As of now, Quickddit only available for MeeGo Harmattan (Qt 4.7.4), and I have planned to port to SailfishOS as well.
+Quickddit currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).

 Reddit API client id and secret
 ----------------------------------